-- Promoting a built and natural environment where communities can thrive in a changing climate by supporting the development of resilience hub facilities and municipal climate resiliency plans.
-Expanding public Electric Vehicle (EV) charging station infrastructure throughout the County to improve accessibility in areas where it is currently difficult to charge. - Offering residential improvements for health and efficiency through the Healthy Homes for Healthy Families, a program that provides free whole-home upgrades to suburban Cook County families.
+- Promoting a built and natural environment that fosters climate-resilient communities by supporting the development of resilience hub facilities and municipal climate resiliency plans. - Expanding public Electric Vehicle (EV) charging station infrastructure throughout the County to improve accessibility in areas where it is currently difficult to charge. - Offering residential improvements for health and efficiency through the Healthy Homes for Healthy Families, a program that provides free whole-home upgrades to suburban Cook County families.